csfrancis/proxytv/README.md

 ## Logging

 ProxyTV uses `logrus` for logging.
 The log level can be configured in the YAML configuration file using the `logLevel` field.

-## HTTP Routing

-ProxyTV uses `gin` for HTTP routing.
-The routes are defined in the `server.go` file.

 ## License